-Figure 5 illustrates how the process of micro segregation process based on tolerance parameter translates to the macro level geographic sorting.
+Figure 5 illustrates how the micro-segregation process based on tolerance parameters translates to macro-level geographic sorting.
 The left panel shows one simulation run of the segregation model with a tolerance parameter = 0.5.
-It shows how blue (light gray) and red (dark gray) groups members are distributed on the grid after running the segregation model.
+It shows how blue (light gray) and red (dark gray) group members are distributed on the grid after running the segregation model.
 The central and right panel illustrate how the micro group segregation influences the distribution of group membership at sub-regional and regional levels.
-The dark area indicates a high level of skew in the group distribution within sub-region or region.
+The dark area indicates a high level of skew in the group distribution within a sub-region or region.
 The effect of micro segregation is more pronounced at the sub-regional level than at the regional level.
 In this example, the average majority group proportion is 75.4% in sub-regions but only 58.8% in regions.

-The final analysis runs 4000 simulations (100000 elections) with different combinations of the values of the knowledge inequality across partisan groups, the common signal bias, and the level of geographic sorting.
+The final analysis was conducted by running 4,000 simulations (100,000 elections) with different combinations of the values of the knowledge inequality across partisan groups, the common signal bias, and the level of geographic sorting.
 Except for those three parameters, all other parameters are fixed to approximate the environment of American presidential elections.
-Those constants are in the comparable scale as the variables used in study 1 and 2 and reflecting the average tendency in ANES respondent (see Online Appendix for the details).
+Those constants are in a scale comparable to the variables used in Studies 1 and 2, and reflect the average tendency in ANES respondents (see Online Appendix for the details).

 Results